dnmalenke/Calc2KeyCE/README.md

 Copy your newly built usbdrvce.8xv to your calculator Copy CALC2KEY.8xp to your calculator and run the program

+If it is your first time, use a program like Zadig https://zadig.akeo.ie/ to install the libusb-win32 driver for USB ID 0451 E009

-Run CALC2KEY on your calculator, then run Calc2KeyCE and hit connect.
+Then run Calc2KeyCE and hit connect.
 Feel free to load example presets located in this repo.